Povstalec/StargateJourney/blocks/stargate_variants.md

 ### Movie
 `milkyway_movie`

-Chevrons do not glow; each chevron opens and closes individually and moves on both sides of the gate instead of just the front.
+Chevrons do not glow.
+Each chevron opens and closes individually and moves on both sides of the gate instead of just the front.
-The primary chevron is the only one that doesn't move; it has open space under it, so the symbol under it is easier to see.
+The primary chevron is the only one that doesn't move.
+Tt has open space under it, so the symbol under it is easier to see.
 <details>
     <summary>The event horizon forms a vortex behind the gate</summary>
     <p><img src="/assets/img/blocks/technological/variants/vortex.png" alt="Milky Way Stargate movie variant"></p>